 Prior to the start of the hearing, the Student Conduct Board reviews all written materials submitted for the hearing.

-Hearings are conducted in 2 phases and generally include:
+Hearings are conducted in two phases and generally include:

 - Review of rules

-- Opportunity for student to object to any board members
+- Opportunity for respondent to object to any board members

 - Reading of allegations